Akadil/Akadil/README.md

 - ---
 - 🖌 Working on a [Pong game]().
 Recreate the first-ever website game
 - 🖌 Working on a [Construction Market tracker]().
-A website which parses states webiste, keep tracks and predicts the bid
+Parse state's website, keep tracks and predict the bid
 - 🧠 Solving the [Leetcode](https://github.com/Akadil/leetcode) problems: 3 hard, 21 medium, 32 easy
 - ---